tyson-swetnam/usgs-uav-webinar/PITCHME.md

 ## Acknowledgments

+GIFs by Giphy.com

-All digital images shown this presentation are available online and are the property of their creators, their web addresses are visible in the source code of this presentation at: https://github.com/cyverse-gis/uav-webinar/PITCHME.md
+All digital images shown this presentation are available online and are the property of their creators, their web addresses are visible in the source code of this presentation at: https://github.com/tyson-swetnma/usgs-uav-weibnar/PITCHME.md

 ---?image=assets/imagery/endslide.png